VATSALVARSHNEY108/B.O.I.-MARK-2/docs/NEW_FEATURES_GUIDE.md

 ## 🎊 What's Next?

-These features integrate seamlessly with your existing VATSAL commands.
+These features integrate seamlessly with your existing BOI commands.
 Just ask naturally:

 - "How much RAM am I using?"
 - "Open calculator"